tillitis/tillitis-key1/hw/application_fpga/fw/README.md

 Firmware loads the application at the start of RAM (`0x4000_0000`).
 It uses the special FW\_RAM for its own stack.

-When the firmware starts it clears all FW\_RAM, then sets up a stack there before jumping to `main()`.

 When reset is released, the CPU starts executing the firmware.
-It begins by clearing all CPU registers, and then sets up a stack for itself and then jumps to main().
+It begins by clearing all CPU registers, clears all FW\_RAM, sets up a stack for itself there, and then jumps to `main()`.

 Beginning at `main()` it sets up the "system calls", then fills the entire RAM with pseudo random data and setting up the RAM address and